grrvk/Quantum/NER/README.md

 ## Model Performance

-The model has been trained on the dataset and achieves strong performance on mountain entity recognition.
+The model has been trained on the dataset.

 ### Training Metrics